Exxon ups production to counter falling prices in record Q1

 U.S. benchmark crude oil was at $75.25 per barrel in electronic trading on the New York Mercantile Exchange on Friday, while brent crude, the international standard, was at $78.74 per barrel.

-Elsewhere in the sector, Chevron Corp.’s first-quarter performance topped Wall Street’s view.
-The San Ramon, California-based company posted a profit of $6.57 billion.
+Chevron Corp., based in San Ramon, California, posted a profit of $6.57 billion.
 Its adjusted earnings totaled $3.55 per share, while revenue came in at $50.79 billion.

-Shares of Exxon Mobil Corp. moved into positive territory after its quarterly results were released early Friday.
+The company refining operations churned out nearly $1 billion in profits, more than doubling earns from a year ago in that division.

+Shares of Exxon Mobil Corp. rose more than 2% at the opening bell while shares of Chevron rose less than 1%.

 By MICHELLE CHAPMAN